AgnostiqHQ/covalent/CONTRIBUTING.md

 This module can be used to mock module variables, environment variables etc. Check out the official [monkeypatch documentation](https://docs.pytest.org/en/6.2.x/monkeypatch.html).

+## How to add new modules to the API

 ## Opening and moving between branches

 To open a new branch: